 June 10, 2007, was a beautiful Lord’s Day.
 We had been home about two hours from church services, when one or both of the girls said something about state troopers pulling up on the road next to our house.
+I looked and saw three Florida Highway Patrol cars and one unmarked police car.
 I went outside to see why they were there.
-There were three Florida Highway Patrol cars and one unmarked car.
 I knew something wasn’t right.

 One of the officers called out as he walked toward our home, “Are you Brian Gillen’s mother?”